 The central concept of PKP is a position-independent, universal home octave for any piece of music.
 This conceptual octave has two parts: a 12-half-tone chromatic scale, and a DNA-like alphabet for representing building blocks from the scale.
-Building blocks - tritones and fifos (fifths or fourths) - are fundamental intervals that both define scales and provide chords.
+Building blocks are fundamental intervals that both define scales and provide chords.

-Developing a simple notation requires starting cold from a simple but accurate conceptual representation of a home octave on the piano as a line divided into 12 equal parts identifying 12 half tones.
+Developing a simple notation requires starting from cold, which means from a simple but accurate conceptual representation of a home octave on the piano as a line divided into 12 equal parts identifying 12 half tones.
 A half tone is the musical interval played by adjacent piano keys, so the 12 half tones identify 13 piano keys.
 The bottom @ is the home tonic and the top @ is the 13th piano key, which is at once the top note of the same octave and the tonic of the next octave up, which looks the same on the keyboard and is harmonically equivalent.
 Thus one conceptual home octave represents a stack of actual home octaves in a position-independent way.
 The piano keyboard provides overlapping home octaves offset by half tones, in which the half tones in the overlapped parts are shared.
+The 12 half tones determine a position-independent, unique chromatic scale.
+Music notation provides no unique representation of this chromatic scale, only sequences of notes identified by sharps, flats and naturals relative to a written key signature.